 Let’s pause for a moment.
 So far, I’ve introduced the concept of s-risk.
 To recap, they are risks of severe suffering on a cosmic scale, which makes them a subclass of existential risk.

 (Depending on how you understand the “curtail its potential” case in the definition of x-risks, there actually may be s-risks which aren’t x-risks.
-This would be true if you think that reaching the full potential of Earth-originating intelligent life necessarily involves creating permanent suffering on an astronomical scale, i.e., the realisation of an s-risk.
+This would be true if you think that reaching the full potential of Earth-originating intelligent life could involve suffering on an astronomical scale, i.e., the realisation of an s-risk.
 Think of a quarter of the universe filled with suffering, and three quarters filled with happiness.
 Considering such an outcome to be the full potential of humanity seems to require the view that the suffering involved would be outweighed by other, desirable features of reaching this full potential, such as vast amounts of happiness.
-While this is a view many people find plausible, FRI is committed to a family of rivalling views, which we call suffering-focused ethics.)
+While all plausible moral views seem to agree that preventing the suffering in this scenario would be valuable, they might disagree on how important it is to do so.
+While many people find it plausible that ensuring a flourishing future is more important, FRI is committed to a family of different views, which we call suffering-focused ethics.
+(Note: We’ve updated this section in June 2019.))

 Next, I’d like to talk about why and how to prevent s-risks.